dev-ay/LiveProject/README.md

 The structure of the software is an ASP.NET MVC Application using Code-First Entity Framework to manage a SQL Server database.
 We used Visual Studio Community for development with version control extensions.
 See [Technologies Used](#Technologies-Used) for the software technologies used.

 ### **My Role:**
 My role on the project was a 2-week-long sprint, and this readme details the stories assigned to me.
 My most significant contribution was the creation of a fully functional visual Calendar.
-I created backend CRUD methods that utilized Entity Framework to access the database.
+I created backend CRUD methods that utilized Entity Framework to access a database.
 On the frontend I largely relied on jQuery, and utilized AJAX to communicate with the backend.
 The features of the calendar system include the following:
 * Performs all CRUD operations
 * Enables creation of event by selecting time range on calendar
 * Enables mouse-based resizing and dragging and dropping to modify calendar events